dasiths/ai_generated_talk_abstracts/context_engineering/Narrative.md

-# Vibe Coding is Dead.
-Long Live Context Engineering.
+# Throw Away The Vibes: Context Engineering Is All You Need

 ## Introduction